slamice/wri/Other stories/Commuter.md

 Samir questioned his sanity.
 Maybe he was getting taken back, back to the end of the world, back to having nothing useful.
 He prayed while the sounds of the train nestled into his heart and punched it slowly from the inside, beating it harder and harder.
 Samir sat there in silence, wishing his English and biology would improve dramatically.

 They sped down the only direction they knew for hours.
 The train car leapt down its runway in a hurry.
 The train conductor's voice grew harder and harder to understand, not from teh static but from teh pronounciations.
 Samir began to give up when it announced "Cowcaddens" and "Ibrox".
 A rhythm formed whenever the doors flew open and closed, while the newly arriving singles and families grew paler and then darker then paler again.
-The Spanish family remained on the train, shuffling.
+The Spanish family remained on the train, .
 The African American lady remained in the corner, reading a newspaper that materialized out of her bag just a moment ago.

 Eventually the tunnel lights grew lighter again.
 Samir slumped as they flushed down deeper into the earth.
 Once they emerged out of a tunnel, the walls were cleaner than any station he'd seen in New York.
 The train receiver twinkled out a few bright sounds, now suspiciously clear, and a low solemn voice pronounced "Valcarca" in a accent.
 The Spanish family got out excitedly and a few small crowds orderly parked themselves on seats and in corners.